-A trip which is not directly related to the instructional program but which is related to a school-sponsored or school-connected activity shall be considered an extracurricular field trip.
+- A. A trip which is not directly related to the instructional program but which is related to a school-sponsored or connected activity shall be considered an extracurricular trip. - B. The Superintendent shall develop procedures to be followed relating to extracurricular field trips.